elegant-scipy/elegant-scipy/markdown/ch4.markdown

    object and the distance between the target and the radar).
  - The **frequency measured** is an indication of the **distance** of the target object from the radar.

-[^detail_fmcw]: A block diagram of a simple FMCW radar that uses
-                separate transmit and receive antennas is shown in Fig. [fig: block-diagram].
-The radar consists of a waveform generator that generates a sinusoidal signal of which the frequency varies linearly around the required transmit frequency.
-The generated signal is amplified to the required power level by the transmit amplifier and routed to the transmit antenna via a coupler circuit where a copy of the transmit signal is tapped off.
-The transmit antenna radiates the transmit signal as an electromagnetic wave in a narrow beam towards the target to be detected.
-When the wave encounters an object that reflects electromagnetic
-                waves, a fraction of of the energy irradiating the target is reflected back to the receiver as a second electromagnetic wave that propagates in the direction of the radar system.
-When this wave encounters the receive antenna, the antenna collects the energy in the wave energy impinging on it and converts it to a fluctuating voltage that is fed to the mixer.
-The mixer multiplies the received signal with a replica of the transmit signal and produces a sinusoidal signal with a frequency equal to the difference in frequency between the transmitted and received signals.
-The low-pass filter ensures that the received signal is band limited (i.e., does not contain frequencies that we don't care about) and the receive amplifier strengthens the signal to a suitable amplitude for the analog to digital converter (ADC) that feeds data to the computer.

-![[fig: block-diagram]The block diagram of a simple FMCW radar system.](../figures/FMCW Block.png)

 <!--